 In addition to the coloring posters, we have also created 8.5×11 coloring sheets of the illustration and a devotional guide – links are below:

-- 8.5×11 Coloring Sheets: Our 8.5×11 coloring sheets also include a more simplified version of the illustrations for the youngest colorers.
+- 8.5×11 Coloring Pages: Our 8.5×11 coloring pages also include a more simplified version of the illustrations for the youngest colorers.

-- Devotional Guide: Our devotional guide provides reflections and discussion questions for both children AND adults, as they work through our Stations of the Cross.
+- Devotional Guide: Our devotional guide provides reflections and discussion questions for both children AND adults, as they work through the Stations of the Cross.

 Below you can find some specific information about how we’ve decided to approach these coloring posters.